beling/book-pl/src/ch10-01-syntax.md

 <span class="caption">Listing 10-4: Two functions that differ only in their
 names and the types in their signatures</span>

-The `largest_i32` function is the one we extracted in Listing 10-3 that finds the largest `i32` in a slice.
+The `largest_i32` function is the one we extracted in listing 10-3 that finds the largest `i32` in a slice.
 The `largest_char` function finds the largest `char` in a slice.
 The function bodies have the same code, so let’s eliminate the duplication by introducing a generic type parameter in a single function.